grettke/org-utf-to-xetex/README.md

 If you are reading this then it is safe to say that you are an Org-Mode user.
 Org-Mode makes it _so_ easy to create documents that you inevitably want to use some Unicode characters directly instead of using [Symbols](https://orgmode.org/worg/org-symbols.html).
 And that is how you ran into this problem.
-You probably fit into one of the following profiles:
+You doubtless fit into one of the following profiles:

 * You are not a LaTeX and XeTeX user but you are willing to set up Org-Mode for both and get very comfortable with them